-Tax Reimbursement Incentive (TRI): Companies who bring new value-added jobs to the state of Idaho may be eligible for a tax reimbursement of up to 30% of their payroll, sales and income taxes for a negotiated period of up to 15 years.
-To qualify, companies must create 50+ jobs in an urban setting with average wages for project at above county wage, must have community match and be a competitive project.
+Tax Reimbursement Incentive (TRI): Businesses that create new full-time jobs with wages at or above the county average may be eligible for a tax reimbursement of up to 30% of payroll, sales and income taxes for a negotiated period of up to 15 years.
+To qualify, companies must create at least 20 jobs in rural areas or 50 jobs in an urban setting.
+Unused tax credits are refundable.

 Business Advantage Tax Credits: Companies that invest at least $500,000 in a business facility and create 10 new jobs with an average salary of $40,000 are eligible to receive corporate income tax credits.
-Under this program, companies may also be eligible for an Enhanced Investment Tax Credit of 3.75%, a New Jobs Tax Credit of up to $3,000 per job, a 2.5% Real Property Tax Improvement Credit (up to $125,000 in any given year), a 25% Sales Tax Rebate on construction materials, and up to a 100% Property Tax Exemption for 5 years.
+Under this program, companies may also be eligible for an Enhanced Investment Tax Credit of 3.75%, a 2.5% Real Property Tax Improvement Credit (up to $125,000 in any given year), a 25% Sales Tax Rebate on construction materials, and up to a 100% Property Tax Exemption for 5 years.

 Investment Tax Credit: Businesses that make qualifying new investments may earn a 3% income tax credit that can be used to offset up to 50% of a company's state income tax liability.
 The credit can be carried forward up to 14 years.

 R&D Tax Credit: Businesses that conduct qualified research may be eligible for a 5% income tax credit that can be carried forward for up to 14 years.

 Idaho Opportunity Fund: This $2 million program offers grants to support infrastructure development projects.

 Workforce Development Training Fund: Cash grants for workforce training expenses are available to businesses that create at least 5 new jobs with wages of at least $12 an hour.
 The value of the training fund incentive is up to $3,000 per job.